 Remote work industry is blooming along with freelancing, location independence and digital nomadism.
-Some even predict that it’s the future of the work (which I totally agree with).
-I guess it’s time to look at the benefits of working remotely and understand why people choose remote work.
+Some even predict that it’s the future of the work.
+I guess it’s time to look at the benefits of working remotely and understand why people choose remote work!

 Being a freelancer means working remotely in most cases while working remotely not always means being a freelancer.
 Let me explain!
 As Cambridge Dictionary states